hoffmangroup/umap/README.rst

 For each *k*-mer file, there will be a bowtie file with information of unique *k*-mers.
 For each chromosome, a binary vector with length of the chromosome will be created.
 If a *k*-mer starting at a given position is unique, the value will be 1.

+**Important: Name of you chromosome should start with "chr" and not contain underscore.
+Order of chromosomes in your genome FASTA must match order of chromosomes in your chromosome size file.**

 Merge data of various *k*-mers